RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 wildfly2 ansible_host=zzz.zzz.zzz.zzz
 ```

->As before, change xxx.yyy.zzz to the IP-addresses assigned to you.
+ :exclamation: As before, change xxx.yyy.zzz to the IP-addresses assigned to you.

 Now Ansible will include all variables defined in *$WORK_DIR/group_vars/dev/* for the servers listed, each time the playbook is run.

-Finally let's encrypt the vault file, which contains our secret.
+:boom: Finally let's encrypt the vault file, which contains our secret.
 Please note that you will be prompted for a password, it's important that you remember which password to choose.
 In the prompt write:

 ```
 ansible-vault encrypt $WORK_DIR/group_vars/dev/wildflyservers/vault.yml
 ```

-Have a look at the content of the file by running below command.
+:boom: Have a look at the content of the file by running below command.
 ```
 cat $WORK_DIR/group_vars/dev/wildflyservers/vault.yml
 ```